 If you notice any of the following, immediately notify the Township by calling our Illicit Discharge Hotline and/or call 911;

-• Dumping, spills, or other illicit (illegal) discharge into storm sewers or streams
+- Dumping, spills, or other illicit (illegal) discharge into storm sewers or streams

-• Sediment leaving a construction site during a rain event (See Erosion and Sediment Control Hotline)
+- Sediment leaving a construction site during a rain event (See Erosion and Sediment Control Hotline)

-• Observed pollution event or pollutants entering a stream
+- Observed pollution event or pollutants entering a stream

-• Dry weather flows from outfall pipes into streams (a dry weather flow is water observed flowing out of a pipe when there hasn’t been any rainfall for a period of 72 hours or more)
+- Dry weather flows from outfall pipes into streams (a dry weather flow is water observed flowing out of a pipe when there hasn’t been any rainfall for a period of 72 hours or more)

-• Fish Kills
+- Fish Kills

-• Water Main break
+- Water Main break

 Stormwater Management Hotline: 717-741-3861

-If the stormwater is “clear” and originated from stable areas where active earth disturbance are not occurring, you will receive the quickest response by calling York Township at 717-741-3861.
+If the stormwater is “clear” and originated from stable areas where active earth disturbance is not occurring, you will receive the quickest response by calling York Township at 717-741-3861.
 Please provide your name, address, telephone number where you can be contacted, and the specific location of the origin of the stormwater runoff.
 Depending upon your description, the Department of Public Works or the Engineering Department will investigate your concern.
 If the runoff originates from an area of active earth disturbance, the Township will refer it to the York County Conservation District at 717-840-7430.

 Engineering Department